Star Trek Voyager (VOY) Season 1

 immune to the phenomenon, seeks for the lost crew members in the

-still running holonovel where he plays the hero (Dr.) Schweitzer.
+still running holonovel where he plays the warrior (Dr.) Schweitzer.
+He becomes

 manifestation of photonic lifeforms, and the three officers are